ThomasLegleu/RoboND-Follow-Me/writeup.md

 -convolution performed over each channel, different than regular convolutions bc reduction in the number of parameters which improves runtime performance, and reducing overfitting because fewer parameters

--Coding Seperable Convolutions

-An optimized version of separable convolutions = provided in the utils module of the provided repo. implemented the function as follows:
+-Coding Seperable Convolutions:An optimized version of separable convolutions = provided in the utils module of the provided repo. implemented the function as follows:

 	output = SeparableConv2DKeras(filters, kernel_size, strides, padding, activation)(input)